 Another consideration is how a destination state treats retirement income.
 In all, 13 states tax Social Security, including Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah and Vermont.

 Besides property taxes, states who are financially strapped are increasing sales taxes, gas taxes, and other taxes to raise revenue.
 Illinois recently doubled its gas tax.

 Increasing Taxes Is Forcing Retirees To Flee High Taxed States

 New Jersey leads as the state with the highest property taxes.
 Illinois comes in a close second.
 New York is catching up fast in third place.
 Besides high property taxes, these states have the highest sales tax, state income taxes, and there seems like there is no cap in the nearing future.
-Many homeowners who have retired on a fixed income and no mortgage, rising property taxes are affecting their household income.
+For many homeowners who have retired on a fixed income and no mortgage, rising property taxes are affecting their household income.
 Rising property taxes are also having an impact on property values.
-High taxed states have depreciating home values.
+High-taxed states have depreciating home values.
 This affects homeowners’ equity positions in their homes.
-States like Florida, Texas, Tennessee have no state income taxes and are attracting countless retirees from high taxed states.
+States like Florida, Texas, Tennessee have no state income taxes and are attracting countless retirees from high-taxed states.